Sheldon Jackson: Education policy

 The legacy of Jackson's educational policy is clearly evident in the now precarious state of Alaska's indigenous languages.
 His policy prohibiting indigenous languages in Alaska schools was enforced from 1910 to 1968.
 Decades of punishment for speaking Native languages resulted in greatly decreased transmission from one generation to the next, with the result that relatively few indigenous Alaskans speak Native languages in the 21st century.

 In March 1885, Judge Ward McAllister Jr. ruled that the contracts Jackson had secured with Tlingit parents, giving up their children for a period of five years for a small sum of money, to be null and void.
 This greatly reduced the number of students at Jackson's school.
 Jackson repeatedly sparred with McAllister and the district attorney, and mounted a campaign with President Grover Cleveland's family members to have the officials dismissed.
-The president dismissed them between May and August of 1885.
+The president dismissed them between May and August 1885.
 In May 1885, Jackson was indicted by a grand jury of Russian-Tlingit creoles, in a controversy over land rights.
 Jackson then found himself in jail for several hours.